ZoranJeremic/f.Sentence/README.md

 *Pronunced without dot*
 ![ic_launcher](https://github.com/user-attachments/assets/094cf8ce-40c3-4105-9948-02e25955561a)

 f.Sentence is ultra-powerful text editor, note taking and PDF editor and reader app with intuitive Material You 3 design.
+It's made with Dart and Flutter.

 App is 100% FOSS with no ads or in-app purchases.

 # Development status

 Currently in early development.
 Updates will follow.

+Release date will be somewhere around July 2025.

 Current builds support Android 5 Lollipop and later.